-Canadian pianist Luke Welch was born in Toronto, Ontario, Canada and grew up nearby in Mississauga.
+Award-winning Canadian pianist Luke Welch was born in Toronto, Ontario, Canada and grew up nearby in Mississauga.
 He played his first public performance at age seven, and his early private piano teachers include Kyzysztof Jedrysik, Catherine Kuzeljevich, and John-Paul Bracey.
-He later graduated from The University of Western Ontario in Canada with Bachelor and Master of Music degrees and completed additional graduate studies in the Netherlands.
+He later graduated from Western University in Canada with Bachelor and Master of Music degrees and completed additional graduate studies in Rotterdam, the Netherlands.

 Welch has also participated in the classes of Jean-Bernard Pommier, Cecile Ousset, Dang Thai Son, Stephane Lemelin, André Laplante.
 He has performed extensively on the international stage including appearances in Canada, United States of America, the Netherlands, Germany, Belgium, France, Italy, England, Ireland, Scotland, Wales, and New Zealand.

 Highlight performances include recitals at St. Giles’ Cathedral in Edinburgh, St. Martin-in-the-Fields in London, and Castletown House in Ireland, St. Andrew’s-on-the-Terrace in Wellington (New Zealand), Music Mondays in Toronto, Southminster United Church and Trinity Anglican Church in Ottawa (Canada).
-Additionally, he has performed at Funen Concerts Art Productions in Amsterdam, Waalse Kerk in Breda (Netherlands), and Beethoven Haus in Bonn, Germany.
+Additionally, he has performed at Funen Concerts Art Productions in Amsterdam, Waalse Kerk in Breda (Netherlands), Geelvinck Muziek Museum in Zutphen (Netherlands), and Beethoven Haus in Bonn, Germany.

 Welch made his debut as soloist with Durham Chamber Orchestra in Toronto under the baton of conductor John Kraus and has since collaborated with a number of orchestras including Oakville Symphony Youth Orchestra, Greenway Strings, Mumbles Symphony Orchestra, and Winchmore String Orchestra.